red/VScode-extension/README.md

     // Directory to put compiling result of Red Source file.
     "red.buildDir": "",

-    // Whether to enable or disable autocompletion.
+    // Whether to enable or disable intelligence.
-    "red.autoComplete": true
+    "red.intelligence": true
 }
 ```